webforj/webforj-documentation/docs/styling/theme.md

 ### Creating Custom Themes

-In addition to the themes that come with Webforj, it is also possible to create your own application themes.
+In addition to the themes that come with webforJ, it is also possible to create your own application themes.
 Themes can co-exist in the same application, allowing you to switch between themes dynamically.

 New themes should be defined in `html[data-app-theme='THEME_NAME']` in your application stylesheet: